sidhantrohatgi/cse15l-lab-reports/LabReportTwo/LabReportTwo.md

 ## Part 3 - Learnings from CSE 15L Lab

-Over the past 3 weeks, I:
+My learnings over the past 3 weeks:
 - Familiarised myself with UNIX commands.
 - Learnt how to use the command line.
 - Learnt how to use git and Github to collaborate on projects.